bboe/bryceboe.com/content/defcon-18-quals-forensics-200-write-up.md

 exciting and challenging weekend.
 Below is my write up for the Forensics 200 challenge.

-~~I don't recall the phrasing they gave (if you remember it please let me know), however this was the file they provided:~~
+<del>I don't recall the phrasing they gave (if you remember it please let
+me know), however this was the file they provided:</del>
 <ins datetime="2010-05-26T03:34:43+00:00">The caption read, "find the
 key" and linked to this file:</ins>
 [f200\_02b7b50f575759cff7.tar.lzma][]